MATLAB

 zero-point energy is where

-the fundamental frequency of vibration (classical vibration frequency) is reduced
+the fundamental frequency of vibration (classical vibration frequency) is For

 larger amplitude oscillations, the interaction between two atoms in a